cmonr/Eagle-ULPs/README.md

 -ratio *number*

-    Change the X and Y ratio of the imported file.
+&nbsp;&nbsp;&nbsp;&nbsp;Change the X and Y ratio of the imported file.
 This number can be negative.

 -ratiox *number*

-    Change the X ratio of the imported file.
+&nbsp;&nbsp;&nbsp;&nbsp;Change the X ratio of the imported file.
 This number can be negative.

 -ratioy *number*

-    Change the Y ratio of the imported file.
+&nbsp;&nbsp;&nbsp;&nbsp;Change the Y ratio of the imported file.
 This number can be negative.

 -layer *name*

-    Change the layer that the polygin is made in.
+&nbsp;&nbsp;&nbsp;&nbsp;Change the layer that the polygin is made in.
 This should be the name of the layer.

 -outline *width*

-    Change the width of the outline.
+&nbsp;&nbsp;&nbsp;&nbsp;Change the width of the outline.

 __AUTHOR__